jackyyang09/Simple-Unity-Audio-Manager/README.md

 - *Extensive* in-editor, in-code documentation for easy extensibility

 # Add JSAM to your Project
-- Check out the [wiki](https://github.com/jackyyang09/Simple-Unity-Audio-Manager/wiki/1.-Downloading-and-Importing-JSAM) to see how to **simplify** audio in your project!
+- Check out the [wiki](https://github.com/jackyyang09/Simple-Unity-Audio-Manager/wiki/1.-Downloading-and-Importing-JSAM) to see how to **simplify** audio integration in your  project!
+- Check out the [documentation](https://jackyyang09.github.io/Simple-Unity-Audio-Manager/) to learn more about and extend JSAM's functionality!

-# What's New?
+# More Info
 Check out the [Releases](https://github.com/jackyyang09/Simple-Unity-Audio-Manager/releases) page to see all the latest updates!
 If you'd like to see what parts of AudioManager I'm actively working on, you can check out the Trello [here!](https://trello.com/b/r6237lmD/audiomanager)

+If JSAM has helped you at all, feel free to donate [here](https://www.paypal.com/paypalme/brogrammist)!
+My quest to streamline audio is neverending, but your patronage is always appreciated!

 # Screenshots
 ![](https://github.com/jackyyang09/Simple-Unity-Audio-Manager/blob/Media/Media/Homepage%20Promo/JSAM%20promo%201.png)